-TAMPA, FL – Forget new gear, weapons, or sophisticated targeting systems.
+TAMPA, Fla. — Forget new gear, weapons, or sophisticated targeting systems.
 The newest tool coming to combat troops is low-tech: beards.
 In a report released yesterday, research think-tank Xegis Solutions noted that beards have a direct correlation to combat effectiveness.

-He continued, “Xegis Solutions had several teams of researchers embedded with these troops to make observations on their combat effectiveness.
-The results were overwhelming, out of the 50 soldiers with beards, zero were wounded or killed and they had a significantly higher accuracy of fire than the soldiers without beards.
+He continued: “Xegis Solutions had several teams of researchers embedded with these troops to make observations on their combat effectiveness.
+The results were overwhelming.
+Out of the 50 soldiers with beards, zero were wounded or killed and they had a significantly higher accuracy of fire than the soldiers without beards.
 The soldiers lacking beards had a higher rate of weapons malfunctions and basically, shit went wrong most of the time.”

-CENTCOM wasted no time establishing a new rule forcing males to grow beards.
+Central Command wasted no time establishing a new rule forcing males to grow beards.

-“The time has come for the Armed Forces to accept the facts, and the facts are that beards save lives.
-All this time it was speculated that Green Berets were better because of their superior and intensive training while in fact, most of it had to do with beards.”
+“The time has come for the Armed Forces to accept the facts, and the facts are that beards save lives,” Gen. James Mattis, commander of CentCom, said in a statement.
+“All this time it was speculated that Green Berets were better because of their superior and intensive training while in fact, most of it had to do with beards.”

-There’s no doubt that many in the Special Forces community will be angered, but General Mattis is convinced.
+There’s no doubt that many in the Special Forces community will be angered, but Mattis is convinced.